 |Duration||4 – 5 Years|

-You must be a Science student for you to study Biomedical Technology in Nigeria Universities, and that’s can only be possible if you meet admission requirements.
-This page literally covers answers to questions related to O level and A-level admission requirement.
+You must be a Science student for you to be able to study Biomedical Technology in Nigeria Universities, and that can only be possible if you meet admission requirements.
+This page literally covers answers to questions related to WAEC, JAMB and A-level admission requirements.

 - The required documents for admission into Nigeria universities

 - How to gain admission easily into Nigeria Universities

 - How to study online courses and earn a degree

 In WAEC, NECO or GCE, you are expected to register a maximum of 9 subjects for a Biomedical Technology degree.
 You can register for less than 9 subjects if you are resitting.

 However, you must have at least 5 credit passes amongst the 9 subjects listed below before you can gain admission into any Nigerian university to study for a Biomedical Technology degree.